Psychtoolbox-3/psychtoolbox-3.github.com/docs/LMSToMacBoyn.md

 functions, this procedure yields the [MacLeod](MacLeod)-Boynton chromaticity
 diagrams as specified in CIE 170-2:2015.

+It would have been smarter to write this routine to return lsY rather
+than just ls, long ago.
+Getting Y back makes it easier to convert back
+to LMS, and also be consistent with the way other conversions to
+chromaticity are set up.
+Changing this now would probably break some
+existing code, so instead this routine now takes an optional fourth
+argument that returns the luminance used in the denominator.
+If you ask
+for this, you need to provide T\_LMS and T\_Y as well, which is recommended
+for clarity in any case.
+Set lumReturnFlag = 1 on call to get back three
+vectors with Y (the normalizing denominator) as the third coordinate.
+In
+general this will not be the same as L+M in the passed cone system, but
+rather a weighted combination of L and M, with the weights computed from
+the passed T\_LMS and T\_Y.

+The factorsLMS return value is a column vector with three entries that
+specifies how this routine decided to scale the passed LMS cone
+fundamentals to best approximate luminance and get the s axis scaling.
+Note that if you pass LMS as the empty matrix, you can obtain this vector without doing much else.

 \*\* Legacy Usage: Just pass LMS values.
 In this case, we assume that the
 passed LMS values were computed with respect to the Smith-Pokorny
 fundamentals normalized to a peak of 1 and Judd-Vos luminance (more or